 It’s not easy keeping a blog editorial calendar packed with new content, especially if you’re part of a small content team or running the show solo.
-You can take advantage of guest content and user-generated content to help fill out your editorial calendar, or tap outside resources like the experts at WriterGirl.
+You can take advantage of guest content and user-generated content to help fill out your blog content, or tap outside resources like the experts at WriterGirl.

-But have you ever considered using existing content to supplement your editorial calendar?
+But have you ever considered using existing content to supplement your blog’s editorial calendar?

-- Optimize for SEO – How is the content performing against your targeted keywords?
+How is the blog content performing against your targeted keywords?
 Look for opportunities to re-frame the article so it maps well against the search terms you are trying to rank for.

 Choosing which content to update will depend on your organization’s content marketing strategy.
 If you’re trying to fill content gaps for your main SEO keywords, try looking at updating existing content to fill those holes.